-Invasive insects, like the gypsy moth, pose a serious threat to the economy and environment of Minnesota.
-Without treatment, a population can get out of control and defoliate large sections of forest.
-Each time the Minnesota Department of Agriculture (MDA) proposes to treat gypsy moth, we must weigh the trade-offs and carefully consider all potential impacts.
+Each time the MDA proposes to treat gypsy moth, we must weigh the trade-offs and carefully consider all potential impacts.
 All of this is done with the highest regard for the health and safety of all residents.
-It is critical that sound information and reputable science be used in the discussion.
+It is critical that sound information and science be used in the discussion.

 Based on careful review, the MDA uses the bacterium Btk, formulated in the product Foray 48B, for gypsy moth control.